FoxIDs Control

 element with the environment name of the environment you want to call.

-If you e.g. want read a OpenID Connect application registration on FoxIDs.com with the name some_oidc_app
+If you e.g. want to read a OpenID Connect application registration on FoxIDs Cloud with the name some_oidc_app

 you do a HTTP GET call to https://control.foxids.com/api/[tenant_name]/[environment_name]/!oidcdownparty?name=some_oidc_app